10,000 km: Release

 The film had its world premiere at the SXSW film festival on March 10, 2014.
 The film also screened at the AFI festival on November 7, 2014.
-The film was acquired by Broad Green Pictures for U.S domestic distribution.
+The film was acquired by Broad Green Pictures for U.S. domestic distribution.
 The film was released in a limited release and through video on demand on July 10, 2015.

+Reception

+Critical response

+10,000 km has an approval rating of 85% on review aggregator website Rotten Tomatoes, based on 27 reviews, and an average rating of 7.3/10.
+Metacritic assigned the film a weighted average score of 75 out of 100, based on 12 critics, indicating "generally favorable reviews".